harkalygergo/wp-turbo/README.md

 ## Advantages

-- SEO elements added, like meta description
+### Page
+-
+- enable page excerpt

+### Development

-- separate and modifiable files for custom style and script code
+- separate, modifiable and cache-able files for JavaScript code into head, after body start and footer

+### SEO

+- add description meta for post/page/product and categories

+### Other

 - custom style CSS minifier for faster loading
-- enable page excerpt
 - enable CSV mime type for uploading on dashboard
 - add phone number, Facebook and Instagram URL
 - add month-based image as background on login page